kdeldycke/awesome-engineering-team-management/readme.md

 - [Programmer Moneyball: Challenging the Myth of Individual Programmer Productivity](https://insights.sei.cmu.edu/sei_blog/2020/01/programmer-moneyball-challenging-the-myth-of-individual-programmer-productivity.html) - “Since software project managers have limited ability to evaluate individual developer capability, they should rely on a productive environment and developing talent.”
 - “10x developers (…) rapidly become 1x developers (or worse) if you don't let them make their own architectural choices” ([source](https://news.ycombinator.com/item?id=5496914)).
-- [7 absolute truths I unlearned as junior developer](https://monicalent.com/blog/2019/06/03/absolute-truths-unlearned-as-junior-developer/) - TL;DR: “1.
+- [7 absolute truths I unlearned as junior developer](https://monicalent.com/blog/2019/06/03/absolute-truths-unlearned-as-junior-developer/) - “1.
 I'm a senior developer; 2.
 Everyone writes tests; 3.
 We're so far behind everyone else (a.k.a. tech FOMO); 4.
 Code quality matters most; 5.
 Everything must be documented; 6.
 Technical debt is bad; 7.
 Seniority means being the best at programming”.
 - [On Being A Senior Engineer](https://www.kitchensoap.com/2012/10/25/on-being-a-senior-engineer/) - “I expect a ‘senior’ engineer to be a *mature* engineer.”
 - [Things I Learnt from a Senior Software Engineer](https://neilkakkar.com/things-I-learnt-from-a-senior-dev.html) - “I sat next to a senior software engineer for a year.
 Here's what I learnt.”
 - [5 Things I've Learned in 20 Years of Programming](https://daedtech.com/5-things-ive-learned-in-20-years-of-programming/) - “A programmer with 5 years of experienced has more industry tenure than half of the entire industry.”
 Also see this follow-up comment of [10 things I've learned after 35 years](https://news.ycombinator.com/item?id=21612990).